1. OmniVista 2500 NMS and OmniVista Cirrus: various functions

 Figure 1 – Importing Signature Files

 b.
-How to create and update a signature profile.
+How creating and updating a signature profile.

 OmniVista regularly checks the Alcatel-Lucent Enterprise Signature File Repository for newer Signature Files versions.
 The update check frequency is configured on the Application Visibility Settings Screen (System User).
 If OmniVista detects that a new Signature File version is available, OmniVista automatically downloads the file.
 However, you can manuallu upgrate a Signature File at any time by selecting the file and clicking on the Upgrade button.